MrFlyingToasterman/EvilTwin/README.md

 # EvilTwin
-A small shell script for performing an Evil Twin attack.
+A small script for performing an Evil Twin attack.